ElenaWilliams/Projects/README.md

 # Projects
-In this repository you can find the projects I worked on outside the school
+In this repository you can find my projects